-(d) Permission to Participate in a Particular Case Pro Hac Vice; Responsibilities of Local Counsel permitted upon application and upon a showing of particular need to appear and participate in a particular case pro hac vice.
+United States, or of the highest court of any state, or of any organized territory of the United States, and who neither resides nor maintains an office for the practice of law in the Western District of Washington normally will be permitted upon application and upon a showing of particular need to appear and participate in a particular case pro hac vice.
 The party must also be represented by local counsel, who shall fulfill the responsibilities set forth below.
 Attorneys who are admitted to the bar of this court but reside outside the district need not associate with local counsel.